Fahim-fsa/Inventory-Management-System---SQL/README.md

-# Inventory-Management-System---SQL
+# Amazon website clone---CSS
-The Inventory Management System is a database-driven solution designed to efficiently manage and control inventory operations within an organization.
-The main objective of this project is to track products, suppliers, customers, warehouse details, and stock movements in a structured and organized way using SQL.
+My Amazon website clone is a front end web development project built using HTML and CSS.
+The goal of this project is to recreate the layout and visual structure of the Amazon homepage while improving my understanding of responsive design, flexbox, and modern UI styling techniques.
+This clone focuses mainly on the header and footer sections, which are important parts of any e commerce website.